-What is a Lip Tie and Tongue Tie?
+What is a Tongue Tie or Lip Tie?

 A lip or tongue tie is caused by a labial or lingual frenum (or frenulum).
 The frenum is a remnant of tissue in the midline.
 It is either between the undersurface of the lip and gums or the tongue and the floor of the mouth.
 If the frenum is too restrictive, it can interfere with breastfeeding and is treated with an infant frenectomy.
 A restrictive frenum is commonly called a lip tie, tongue tie or tethered oral tissue (TOTs).

 What is an Infant Frenectomy?